aws/amazon-vpc-cni-k8s/test/integration-new/README.md

 }

-//The following function has checks and setup needed before running the suite.
+//The following function has checks and setup needed before running the suite. var _ = BeforeSuite(func() {
-//All common steps that should be performed before the suite are added here. var _ = BeforeSuite(func() {

 	f = framework.New(framework.GlobalOptions)